 The Deductible Stage is the first payment stage for your drug coverage.
-You will pay a yearly deductible of \$395 on Tier 4 and Tier 5 drugs.
+The deductible doesn't apply to covered insulin products and most adult Part D vaccines, including shingles, tetanus and travel vaccines.
+You will pay a yearly deductible of \$250 on Tier 4 and Tier 5 drugs.
 You must pay the full cost of your Tier 4 and Tier 5 drugs until you reach the plan's deductible amount.
 For all other drugs you will not have to pay any deductible.
-The "full cost" is usually lower than the normal full price of the drug, since our plan has negotiated lower costs for most drugs at in-network pharmacies.
+The full cost is usually lower than the normal full price of the drug, since our plan has negotiated lower costs for most drugs at in-network pharmacies.

-Once you have paid \$395 for your Tier 4 and Tier 5 drugs, you leave the Deductible Stage and move on to the Initial Coverage Stage.
+Once you have paid \$250 for your Tier 4 and Tier 5 drugs, you leave the Deductible Stage and move on to the Initial Coverage Stage.

-SECTION 5 During the Initial Coverage Stage, the plan pays its share of your drug costs and you pay your share Section 5.1 What you pay for a drug depends on the drug and where you fill your prescription
+SECTION 5 During the Initial Coverage Stage, the plan pays its share of your drug costs and you pay your share

+Section 5.1 What you pay for a drug depends on the drug and where you fill your prescription